Unemployment benefits are federally taxable income.

 Unemployment benefits, including UC, PEUC, FPUC, and PUA, all count as income for federal tax purposes.
-You will receive a 1099-G form at the end of each year that you will submit with your tax return.
+You should receive a 1099-G form in the mail that you will submit with your tax return.

 However, unemployment benefits do not count as income for Pennsylvania taxes.

 What if the 1099-G I get is incorrect?

 Some claimants may get an incorrect 1099-G. Below are some common situations where this happens and what you should do in response.

 If you never applied for benefits, then you are most likely the victim of identity theft, meaning someone used your identity to claim benefits, You should report the fraud to the PA Department of Labor and Industry here.